coverclock/com-diag-tesoro/README.md

 datagram that it has received over the Transmission Control Protocol (TCP) return path.

+A typical Controller is one of my x86_64 development systems running Ubuntu.

+## Rover

 In my testing, a fourth component, the Rover, stands in for an actual geolocating device in the field by playing back geolocation data previously collected and stored in the Comma Separated Value (CSV) form used by Hazer's gpstool, and transmitting it as datagrams in JSON form to the Controller.

-In my environment I use a Raspberry Pi 4B as the Model, It runs Ubuntu, and is equipped with a two terabyte (2TB) Solid State Disk (SSD).
-The SSD currently hosts the OpenStreetMaps map data and database for North America.
-The host name of the Model will be used in the Uniform Resource Locator (URL) examples below.
-A typical View is the Chrome browser used on a Mac running MacOS.
-A typical Controller is one of my x86_64 development servers running Ubuntu.
-A typical Rover is a Raspberry Pi 3B+ running Raspbian, which is what I have used as my field unit in much of my Hazer work.
+A typical Rover is a Raspberry Pi 3B+ running Raspbian.
+This is the actual mobile platform that I have used as my field unit in much of my Hazer work, although I have also used small palmtops and netbooks running Linux Mint or Ubuntu Mate with Intel Celeron and Atom processors.

 # Examples